 Fall semester - equivalent to 2 labs per week.

-AE 48a: Shop Management

-Instructors: Prof. Cunningham and Mr. Mitchell
+AE 48a: Shop Management Instructors: Prof. Cunningham and Mr. Mitchell

-Shop organization, responsibilities, communication with customers and employees as well as the efficient utilization of resources are covered.
-Work orders, warranty claims, pre-delivery and follow-up procedures are studied.
+Shop organization, responsibilties, communication with customers and employees as wellas the efficient utilization of resources are covered.
+Work orders, warranty claims, predelivery and follow-up procedure are studied.